Software Update Sub-Application Architecture

 - ✅ Graceful handling of user cancellation

-- ✅ Network failures handled with appropriate error messages
+- ✅ Network failures handled with automatic retry (3 attempts with exponential backoff)

-- ✅ Clear error messages displayed to users
+- ✅ Clear error messages with logging at appropriate levels (error/debug)

 - ✅ Downloads from verified GitHub HTTPS sources